-- (15.4) MIL Illumination and Fault Code Storage: - (15.4.1) Except as provided in section (e)(15.4.2) below, general requirements for MIL illumination and fault code storage are set forth in section (d)(2). - (15.4.2) Exceptions to general requirements for MIL illumination.
-MIL illumination is not required in conjunction with storing a confirmed fault code for any comprehensive component if: - (A) the component or system, when malfunctioning, could not cause vehicle emissions to increase by: - (i) 25 percent or more for PC/LDT SULEV II vehicles, or - (ii) 15 percent or more for all other vehicles, and - (B) the component or system is not used as part of the diagnostic strategy for any other monitored system or component. - (15.4.3) For purposes of determining the emission increase in section (e)(15.4.2)(A), the manufacturer shall request Executive Officer approval of the test cycle/vehicle operating conditions for which the emission increase will be determined.
+- (16.4)(15.4) MIL Illumination and Fault Code Storage: - (16.4.1)(15.4.1) Except as provided in section (e)(156.4.2) below, general requirements for MIL illumination and fault code storage are set forth in section (d)(2). - (16.4.2)(15.4.2) Exceptions to general requirements for MIL illumination.
+MIL illumination is not required in conjunction with storing a confirmed fault code for any comprehensive component if: - (A) the component or system, when malfunctioning, could not cause vehicle emissions to increase by: - (i) 25 percent or more of the FTP standard for PC/LDT SULEV II vehicles, or - (ii) 15 percent or more of the FTP standard for all other vehicles, and - (B) the component or system is not used as part of the diagnostic strategy for any other monitored system or component. - (15.4.3) For purposes of determining the emission increase in section

+(e)(15.4.2)(A), the manufacturer shall request Executive Officer approval of the test cycle/vehicle operating conditions for which the emission increase will be determined.
 Executive Officer approval shall be granted upon determining that the manufacturer has submitted data and/or engineering evaluation that demonstrate that the testing conditions represent in-use driving conditions where emissions are likely to be most affected by the malfunctioning component.
 For purposes of determining whether the specified percentages in section (e)(15.4.2)(A) are exceeded, if the approved testing conditions are comprised of an emission test cycle with an emission standard, the measured increase shall be compared to a percentage of the emission standard (e.g., if the increase is equal to or more than 15 percent of the emission standard for that test cycle).
 If the approved testing conditions are comprised of a test cycle or vehicle operating condition that does not have an emission standard, the measured increase shall be calculated as a percentage of the baseline test (e.g., if the increase from a back-to-back test sequence between normal and malfunctioning condition is equal to or more than 15 percent of the baseline test results from the normal condition).

-(16) OTHER EMISSION CONTROL OR SOURCE SYSTEM MONITORING

-(16.1) Requirement: For other emission control or source systems that are: (1) not identified or addressed in sections (e)(1) through (e)(15) (e.g., hydrocarbon traps, homogeneous charge compression ignition (HCCI) controls, NOx storage devices, fuel-fired passenger compartment heaters, etc.), or (2) identified or addressed in section (e)(15) but not corrected or compensated for by the adaptive fuel control system (e.g., swirl control valves), manufacturers shall submit a plan for Executive Officer approval of the monitoring strategy, malfunction criteria, and monitoring conditions prior to introduction on a production vehicle intended for sale in California.
-Executive Officer approval shall be based on the effectiveness of the monitoring strategy, the malfunction criteria utilized, the monitoring conditions
+- (17)(16) Other Emission Control or Source System Monitoring OTHER EMISSION CONTROL OR SOURCE SYSTEM MONITORING - (16.1) Requirement: For other emission control or source systems that are: (1) not identified or addressed in sections (e)(1) through (e)(165) (e.g., hydrocarbon traps, homogeneous charge compression ignition (HCCI) controls, NOx storage devices, fuel-fired passenger compartment heaters, etc.), or (2) identified or addressed in section (e)(165) but not corrected or compensated for by the adaptive fuel control system (e.g., swirl control valves), manufacturers shall submit a plan for Executive Officer approval of the monitoring strategy, malfunction criteria, and monitoring conditions prior to introduction on a production vehicle intended for sale in California.